viniciosanacleto/Porto/README.md

 While Tasks allows Actions to share a piece of functionality.
 SubActions allows Actions to share a sequence of Tasks.

+The SubActions are created to solve a problem.
+The problem is:
+Sometimes you need to reuse a big chunk of business logic in multiple Actions.
+That chunk of code is already calling some Tasks. *(Remember a Task SHOULD NOT call other Tasks)* so how shall you reuse that chunk of code without creating a Task!
+The solution is create a SubAction.

-*Example: If an Action is calling Task1, Task2 and Task3.
-And another Action is calling Task2, Task3 and Task4.
-(And both Actions are throwing the same Exception when Task2 returns `Foo`).
-Would be very useful to extract that code into a SubAction, and make it reusable.*
+Detailed Example: assuming an Action `A1` is calling Task1, Task2 and Task3.
+And another Action `A2` is calling Task2, Task3, Task4 and Task5.
+Notice both Actions are calling Tasks 2 and 3.
+To eliminate code duplication we can create a SubAction that contains all the common code between both Actions.

 #### Principles:
 - Sub-Actions MUST call Tasks.
-If a Sub-Actions is doing all the business logic, without the help of at least 1 Tasks (recommended 2 minimum), It probably shouldn't be a Sub-Action.
+If a Sub-Actions is doing all the business logic, without the help of at least 1 Tasks, it probably shouldn't be a Sub-Action but a Task instead.
 - A Sub-Action MAY retrieves data from Tasks and pass data to another Task.
 - A Sub-Action MAY call multiple Tasks.
 (They can even call Tasks from other Containers as well!).
 - Sub-Actions MAY return data to the Action.